 7. Compartmentalizing: The person divides life into compartments, where one has nothing to do with the rest.
 It is a way of keeping thoughts, feelings, and behaviours separate from the other parts of your life.

 8. Hopeless & helpless: The person believes nothing can improve the situation and feels all is lost.

 How do you challenge and change foolish, irrational beliefs (FIB)?

 A foolish belief can be turned into a question, and then you can dispute it, for example:

 FIB: Nothing good ever happens to me and never will.

 Question the FIB: Does nothing good ever happen to me?

-Answer: I have good, caring family.
+Answer: I have a good, caring family.
 I cannot say that nothing good ever happened to me.